manueee13/nvim/README.md

    git clone https://github.com/your-username/neovim-config.git ~/.config/nvim
    ```
 3. Open Neovim and let lazy.nvim install the plugins automagically~! ✨

-4. Voilà!
-Enjoy the beginnings of a kawaii coding experience~ 🌸✨
+Voilà!
+Enjoy the beginnings of a kawaii coding experience~ 🌸✨(≧◡≦)

-💌 Stay Tuned!
+💌 Stay Tuned! (っ◔◡◔)っ
-This is just the beginning of something adorable.
-I'll keep updating this as I add more femboy-approved features and plugins~!
-If you have any cute ideas or suggestions, feel free to open an issue or DM me on Discord~ 💕
+This is just the beginning of something adorable~ ✧･ﾟ: *｡ I’ll keep updating this as I add more femboy-approved features and plugins~!
+If you have any cute ideas or suggestions, feel free to open an issue or DM me on Discord~ 💕 (●'◡'●)

 Thank you for being here~!
 You're amazing, and you deserve all the sparkles in the world 🌟💖.
-Happy coding, uwu~ 🥺💞
+Happy coding, uwu~ 🥺💞 (灬º‿º灬)♡ """